sas: simple app script

 using simple app script greatly reduces the amount of code needed to put a UI on the screen and reduces the development lifecycle for developers, since you can immediately re-run your app and see the changes without waiting for the compilation cycle.

-the spec is still being prototyped, but the core of the concept is the intermediate language. the backend for the language can be written with qt, rust or plain c/cpp.
+the spec is just a spec - the backend for the language can be written with qt, rust or plain c/cpp. currently, simple is provded as an implementation of the SAS spec.

 an example layout: